• Skip to primary navigation

 Cooking Toor Dal:

 Wash Toor Dal two to three times in water.
 Take it in a pressure cooker.
 Cover with water.
 Add water till water comes 2 inch above the dal.
-Add ½ tsp turmeric powder.
+Add ½ teaspoon turmeric powder.
 Cover and pressure cook for 3 whistle.
 Set aside.

 If you don't have pressure cooker.
 Then take the dal in a sauce pan.
 Cover with water and bring it to a boil.
 Cook till the dal is broken down and turns soft.